How to Interrupt Politely

 Reasons to interrupt someone

-Once you decide to interrupt someone while they are talking, the first thing to do is to apologize and try to make your comment a valuable contribution to the discussion.
+Once you decide to interrupt someone while they are talking, the first thing to do is to apologise and try to make your comment a valuable contribution to the discussion.
 Also, try to make it as quick as possible.

 Anyway, we can classify interruptions into five groups: